 Diocese of San José Safe Environment Requirements

 The Diocese of San José remains steadfast in our commitment to the safety and well-being of our children and vulnerable adults.
-Even during pandemic uncertainty and shelter-at-home restrictions, we must remain vigilant in order to protect our youth and vulnerable populations.
-Research and experts alike warn that times of heightened stress and isolation can trigger abuse, disclosures, or lead to victim/survivors requiring more care and support.
+We must all remain vigilant in order to protect our youth and most vulnerable.
 As outlined in the Charter for the Protection of Children and Young People, we recognize that clergy, diocesan personnel, volunteers, parents, and youth play a critical role in safety and prevention.
 Bearing this in mind, it is important that we are all aware of our Safe Environment requirements and responsibilities as delineated in diocesan procedures, policies, and codes of conduct.

 All clergy and diocesan personnel, as well as adult volunteers – 18 years-old or older – who serve in any capacity with children or vulnerable adults, must complete the following requirements:

 1. All personnel, including clergy and volunteers, must submit the proper background screening and clear the criminal history check prior to engaging in ministry or employment.
 Employees and clergy must submit a Live Scan Fingerprint submission through the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI).
 Volunteers also must submit the proper background screening via Live Scan or Online Background Check.
 For additional information, please visit the Diocesan website at https://www.dsj.org/protecting-gods-children/opcva-conduct-and-policy/.